Asha-Empire/Game-Story/README.md

 With the developments in the Fusion reactors in 2200, their size was reduced, allowing the fusiun engines to be easily integrated into different sized spaceships.
 This development has made space travel easier and faster.

-Having taken over the asteroid belt in a short time, humanity sought to go beyond.
-They set up space stations in different locations.
+Reaching the asteroid belt in a short time and mining, humanity was trying to go beyond.
+That's why they set up space stations in different places.

 However, due to the long journey times, humans could not get out of Mars, the asteroid belt and space stations in these regions.